timmy0519/Duel-/Readme.md

 From wiki:
 > "Dungeon Dice monsters was made as a real game in early 2002 as Yu-Gi-Oh!: Dungeondice Monsters, with 137 figures and cards scheduled for release.
 However, it never really caught on and was canceled within a few months."'

-My teammates and I try to design a similar game to shout out to this unique game in our childhood memory.
+My teammates and I tried to design a similar game to shout out to this unique game which lives in our childhood memory.

 ## How to play?